bhartiy/learnsellacious/pages/02.installuninstall/03.installation/docs.md

 3. Now click on Install From Web tab in Extensions: Install section.
 4. Search for Sellacious in the search box.
 After search results appear, click on the first one i.e. Sellacious.
 ![](install_from_web1.jpg)
 5. After that, click on Install button to start the installation process.
 Once core package is installed it will install additional libraries.
+Let it install it may take few minutes.
 ![](Screenshot%202020-05-22%20at%206.50.28%20PM.png)
 7. Click on Download & Install Now button to install the Sellacious additional libraries.
 ![](download_n_install.jpg)